-- Demonstrate a general knowledge of the fundamentals of Music Theory including major and all three minor scales, building major and minor chords, and major and minor keys. - Ability to evaluate and analyze music scores including recognizing key signatures, tempo markings, dynamic markings, expression markings, and provide a harmonic analysis. - · Ability to sight sing a piece of music after given starting pitches. - · Provide an accurate historical analysis of music. - Demonstrate a general knowledge of sub-genres of Church Music including anthems and hymns as well as gospel music. - Work a soundboard and visual media for a church and/or secular performance effectively. - · Perform a voice and/or piano recital in the presence of faculty, staff, and student body. - · Demonstrate a general knowledge about the history and evolution of popular music.
+- Demonstrate a general knowledge of the fundamentals of Music Theory including major and all three minor scales, building major and minor chords, and major and minor keys. - Ability to evaluate and analyze music scores including recognizing key signatures, tempo markings, dynamic markings, expression markings, and provide a harmonic analysis. - Ability to sight sing a piece of music after given starting pitches. - Provide an accurate historical analysis of music. - Demonstrate a general knowledge of sub-genres of Church Music including anthems and hymns as well as gospel music. - Work a soundboard and visual media for a church and/or secular performance effectively. - · Perform a voice and/or piano recital in the presence of faculty, staff, and student body. - · Demonstrate a general knowledge about the history and evolution of popular music.

 Core Courses.
 Core courses are required and count towards the Associate of Arts degree.
-These courses are organized into six (6) Core Clusters: Humanities, Social and Behavioral Sciences, Math and Natural Science, Foundation Studies, Music and Arts Major Courses and Electives.
-Students must complete 60 hours of Core Courses.
+These courses are organized into six (6) Core Clusters: Communication, Humanities/Fine Arts,Natural Science/Mathematics, Social/Behavioral Sciences, Foundation Studies, and Electives.

 Total hours to complete for Associate of Arts degree is 60 semester credit hours.

 Please note: